MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L01_Business_rule.md

 You are a Power Platform functional consultant and have been assigned to the Fabrikam project for the next stage of the project.

-In this practice lab, you will be creating business rules to show and hide the lookup columns in the model-driven app form for the resource table and to set the status of milestone records to completed when the percentage complete is 100%.
+In this practice lab, you will be creating business rules to show and hide the lookup columns in the model-driven app form for the Resource table and to set the status of Milestone rows to completed when the percentage complete is 100%.

 ## Exercise 1 – Create Business Rule